oliverkroening/Udacity_FSND_Project01/projects/02_trivia_api/final_code/README.md

 ## Project Description

-Udacity is invested in creating bonding experiences for its employees and students.
-A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.

-That's where you come in!
-Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-The application must:
+TriviaAPI is a web application to hold a simple trivia to test the general knowledge of users.
+The web application contains a frontend and a backend.
+The backend provides API endpoints to interact directly with the PostgreSQL database.
+Therefor, the web application provides the following functions:

-1. Display questions - both all questions and by category.
+1. Display questions - both all questions and by category can be displayed.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-2. Delete questions.
+2. Delete questions - the user can delete questions from the database.
-3. Add questions and require that they include question and answer text.
+3. Add questions and require that they include question and answer text - the user can create new questions.
 4. Search for questions based on a text query string.
 5. Play the quiz game, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 ## Getting Started